sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 Snatcher eyed her.
 "At least one of my minions knows, sounds like he was in the time... *thing* with us.
 I know one of them has no idea at all about it."

 "Hmmm...
 Okay, well..."
 Hat Kid mentally checked off who had been present.
 Herself and Mu, of course.
 Snatcher, the directors... the Mountain Goats, some remaining Mafia, the Mafia Boss, and a few Subcon Minions, Owls and Moon Penguins.
-Was there someone else? ... oh, that knocked out person, but they would've returned to wherever they had come from with the rewind.
+Was there someone else?
 Could she live with them knowing what had happened?

 ...
 She decided she was fine with it.
 In a strange sense, she saw them as friends now, but better they have knowledge of what can happen when messing with Time.
 "Well maybe you see now why Time is a dangerous thing to play with."
 If it disincentivises them from trying to use Time Pieces again, then so much the better.